Version Sets & Promotion

 ```

-This is equivalent to `forge version-set promote release-previous release` but provides a clearer intent and shows a comparison of the configurations:
+This is equivalent to `forge version-set promote release-previous release`, but makes the intent clearer and shows a comparison of the configurations.

 ```